lixiangqian/lixiangqian.github.io/_posts/2015-07-08-git-learning-summary.md

 >git diff

-5: To see what you’ve changed but not yet staged
+5: Compares your staged changes to your last commit

 >git diff --staged